Honors Transfer Program

 For more information please contact:

-- Honors contracts completed, approved instructor, project completion survey submitted: Friday, May 19, 2023
+- Honors contracts completed and approved by instructor, project completion survey submitted: Tuesday, December 12, 2023

 Our program runs in the fall and spring semesters but is not active in the summer term.